-Purchased services are defined by Highmark Blue Shield as services reported by one physician, but actually performed by another physician, independent contractor or entity, such as an independent physiological laboratory (IPL), or other business corporation.
-Highmark Blue Shield defines an "independent contractor" as a physician who performs a professional service for another physician, but who is neither an employee nor a partner of the "purchasing" physician.
+Purchased services are defined by Blue Shield as services reported by one doctor, but actually performed by another doctor or entity, such as an independent physiological laboratory (IPL).

-These services, usually radiological or diagnostic medical procedures, involve the technical and professional components of diagnostic studies performed by different entities (two physicians or a physician and an independent contractor, an IPL or other business corporation).
+• These services usually involve the technical and professional components of diagnostic tests performed by different entities (two doctors or a doctor and an IPL or other entity).